Rakshith-Reddy-G/Chrome-extension-for-time-tracking-and-productivity-analytics/README.md

 This extension helps track the time spent on different websites by monitoring user activity in Chrome tabs.
 It logs the time spent per domain and displays it in a popup for easy access.
 Below is a detailed description of the tools, resources, libraries, and the expected output:

-**Tools Used**

-Google Chrome:
+### Tools Used

-Browser required to run and test the Chrome extension.
+Google Chrome: Browser required to run and test the Chrome extension.

-Visual Studio Code (VS Code):

-Code editor used to write and manage the extension files.
+Visual Studio Code (VS Code): Code editor used to write and manage the extension files.

-Chrome Developer Tools:

-For debugging the extension, viewing logs, and testing the extension’s behavior.
+Chrome Developer Tools: For debugging the extension, viewing logs, and testing the extension’s behavior.

-Chrome Extensions Platform:

-Provides the APIs (chrome.tabs, chrome.storage) used to monitor and log website activity.
+Chrome Extensions Platform: Provides the APIs (chrome.tabs, chrome.storage) used to monitor and log website activity.

-**Resources**
+### Resources

-Manifest File (manifest.json):

-Defines the extension's metadata, permissions, and the services used.
+Manifest File (manifest.json): Defines the extension's metadata, permissions, and the services used.

-JavaScript Files:
+**JavaScript Files**:

 background.js: Tracks active tab changes and logs the time spent on each website.

 popup.js: Displays the stored time data dynamically in the popup.

-HTML and CSS:
+**HTML and CSS**:

 popup.html: Provides the user interface (UI) to display the tracked data.

 Inline CSS: Styles the popup table for a clean and simple look.

-Chrome API Documentation:

-Used for implementing APIs like chrome.tabs and chrome.storage.
+Chrome API Documentation: Used for implementing APIs like chrome.tabs and chrome.storage.

 Documentation: Chrome Extension APIs

-**Libraries**

-Features

-Time Tracking:
+### Libraries

+**Features**

-Tracks the total time spent on each domain (e.g., google.com, facebook.com).
+Time Tracking: Tracks the total time spent on each domain (e.g., google.com, facebook.com).

 Updates the time dynamically as users switch or close tabs.

-User Interface:

-Provides a simple popup displaying a table of websites and the time spent on each.
+User Interface: Provides a simple popup displaying a table of websites and the time spent on each.

-Data Persistence:

-Stores time data using chrome.storage.local, allowing data to persist across browser sessions.
+Data Persistence: Stores time data using chrome.storage.local, allowing data to persist across browser sessions.

-Dynamic Updates:

-Automatically logs and updates the time as the user navigates different websites or switches tabs.
+Dynamic Updates: Automatically logs and updates the time as the user navigates different websites or switches tabs.

 **Output**

- Popup UI:

-Displays the tracked time in a tabular format for easy readability.
+ Popup UI: Displays the tracked time in a tabular format for easy readability.

 The popup loads dynamically and updates in real-time.

-Console Logs:

-Debugging information is logged in the Chrome Developer Console, showing real-time tracking and updates.
+Console Logs: Debugging information is logged in the Chrome Developer Console, showing real-time tracking and updates.

 ### How It Works :

-Background Script:

-Listens to tab activation (chrome.tabs.onActivated) and URL changes (chrome.tabs.onUpdated).
+Background Script: Listens to tab activation (chrome.tabs.onActivated) and URL changes (chrome.tabs.onUpdated).

 Tracks the active website and calculates the time spent using timestamps.

 Stores the time data in Chrome’s local storage.

-Popup Script:

-Fetches stored time data from local storage.
+Popup Script: Fetches stored time data from local storage.

 Dynamically updates the popup table to display the websites and their corresponding time spent.

-Extension Interface:

-Users can click the extension icon in the toolbar to view the tracked time in the popup.
+Extension Interface: Users can click the extension icon in the toolbar to view the tracked time in the popup.

 Possible Enhancements

-Advanced Features:
+### Advanced Features:

 Add daily/weekly reports of website usage.